MAP9900/Convoy-Layout-Project/docs/VAE.md

 3. samples near encoded training examples
 4. decodes with a small noise scale

 This keeps decoded profiles near the learned tactical manifold instead of asking a small unconditional VAE prior to cover the full multimodal distribution.
-A conditional VAE may still be useful later, especially if direct control over outcome label, spawn region, or target context becomes important.
+Done so as generated attack profiles come from different tactical regions (ex: inside, ahead, stern, etc)

+NOTE:
+- prior: sample random latent vectors from N(0, I), then decode.
+- latent_bank: load the VAE training features, encode them into latent vectors, sample near those encoded training examples, then decode.
+(As seen above)

 ## Diagnostics